We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Kunming trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, flights at midday are likely to offer the best value for money for your Kunming trip.
+A flight in the morning will more often than not be of higher cost.

 Known worldwide as ‘the city of eternal spring’, Kunming is famous for its gentle climate and tranquil atmosphere.
 In fact, many flock here to enjoy the idyllic highland landscape that surrounds the region, as well as the laid-back nature of the locals.